Alicja Majewska

-Alicja Majewska (born May 30, 1948 in Wrocław, Poland) is a Polish singer.
+Alicja Majewska (born May 30, 1948, in Wrocław, Poland) is a Polish singer.
 From 1971 to 1974, she was a member of the band Partita as a vocalist.
 In 1975, she received the main award at the National Festival of Polish Song in Opole.
 She was also awarded a Grand Prix at the 1980 festival in Rostock, and was honored in Havana (1985).
 She received the "Gloria Artis" medal.

 Biography

 She spent her early childhood in Olbierzowice, where her parents were teachers.

 She is a graduate of the Faculty of Psychology and Pedagogy at the University of Warsaw in the field of andragogy.
 She made her debut in 1968 at the 4th Soviet Song Festival in Zielona Góra.

 Honored with the Bronze (2005) and Gold (2020) Medal "For Merit to Culture Gloria Artis".

 From 2019 to 2022, she participated as a trainer in the first three editions of the TVP2 program The Voice Senior.
+She returned for her fourth season in 2026 after a three-season hiatus.